jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-146.md

 As a result, they are sometimes broken apart by these encounters.

-### 148. They pass through a magnet more easily than through other substances of this outer Earth
+#### 148. They pass through a magnet more easily than through other substances of this outer Earth

-But if, by chance, these striped particles encounter a magnet in that region, they will pass through it much more easily than through the air or other substances of the Earth's outer layers.
+But if, by chance, these striated particles encounter a magnet in that region, they will pass through it much more easily than through the air or other substances of the Earth's outer layers.

-This is because those striped particles find paths that conform to their shape and are arranged in the same manner as the paths of the Earth's interior.
+This is because those striated particles find paths that conform to their shape and are arranged in the same manner as the paths of the Earth's interior.

-This is more true when the magnet's channels have openings facing towards those parts of the Earth where these striped particles come from.
+This is more true when the magnet's channels have openings facing towards those parts of the Earth where these striated particles come from.
 - This allows them to freely enter through those channels.

-### 149. The poles of the magnet
+#### 149. The poles of the magnet

-I call "South Pole" the side of the magnet where the striped particles enter from the southern part of the sky.
+I call "South Pole" the side of the magnet where the striated particles enter from the southern part of the sky.

-I call "North Pole" the side of the magnet where the striped particles enter from the northern part of the sky.
+I call "North Pole" the side of the magnet where the striated particles enter from the northern part of the sky.

 <!-- And just as on Earth, in the magnet as well, we will call the central point of the side through which the striated particles enter, coming from , the South Pole (Australem).